-Study 1A provided a test of Hypothesis 1: we predicted that white-collar employees from working-class backgrounds would endorse interdependent norms to a greater extent than their middle-class counterparts.
+Study 1A provided a test of H1: We predicted that white-collar employees from working-class backgrounds would endorse interdependent norms to a greater extent than their middle-class counterparts.

-Participants.
-Participants were 986 college-educated white-collar employees who were recruited via Survey Sampling International (SSI) to complete an online survey about their work experiences ($M{\rm age} = 42.29$, $SD{\rm age} = 12.27$; 59% female; 41% male; 10% Asian/Asian-American, 9% Black/African-American, 7% Hispanic or Latino, 75% White, 2% Other; numbers may add up to more than 100% as participants could check all racial groups that applied).
+Participants were 1186 college-educated white-collar employees who were recruited via Survey Sampling International to complete an online survey about their work experiences.
+We excluded 197 individuals who failed any of the three embedded attention check items.
+Results are equivalent when these individuals are included (see online supplemental materials).
+We therefore had a final sample of N = 989individuals. ($M{age} = 42.29$, $SD{age} = 12.27$; 59% female; 41% male; 10% Asian/Asian-American, 9% Black/African-American, 7% Hispanic or Latino, 75% White $M{age} = 42.88$, $SD{age} = 13.33$, 59% female; 41% male; 8% Asian/Asian-American, 8% Black/African-American, 6% Hispanic/Latino, 79% White, and 2% other; numbers may add up to more than 100% as participants could check all racial groups that applied).
 We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study.
-A post-hoc sensitivity analysis suggested we were adequately powered to detect a small effect of d = 0.02 at 80% power for analyses utilizing the N = 986 sample.
-We assessed participants' social class backgrounds using parental/guardian educational attainment (Stephens et al., 2023).
-In the sample, 52% participants were categorized as from a working-class background (i.e., neither of their parents had attained a 4-year bachelor's degree), and 48% were categorized as from a middle-class background (i.e., at least one of their parents had attained a 4-year bachelor's degree or more).
+A post hoc sensitivity analysis suggested we were adequately powered to detect a small effect of d = 0.02 at 80% power for analyses utilizing the N = 989 sample.
+We assessed participants' social class backgrounds using parental/guardian educational attainment (Stephens et al., in press).
+In the sample, 46% of participants were categorized as from a working-class background (i.e., neither of their parents had attained a 4-year bachelor's degree), and 54% were categorized as from a middle-class background (i.e., at least one of their parents had attained a 4-year bachelor's degree or more).

-Transparency and Openness.
 Study materials and data are available via the Open Science Framework (OSF).

-Measures.
 After obtaining informed consent, participants reported on their experiences at the organization.
 We include a subset of the measures that are most relevant to our theorizing and hypotheses in the main text (i.e., independent and interdependent motives).
-We include a complete list of all measures in the supplemental online material (SOM).
-See Table S1 for means, standard deviations, and inter-correlations among all key variables.
+We include a complete list of all measures in the online supplemental materials.
+See Table S1 in the online supplemental materials for means, standard deviations, and intercorrelations among all key variables.

-Personal independent and interdependent norms.
+Personal Interdependent and Independent Norms.
 We assessed individuals' interdependent and independent norms via a 12-item scale adapted from previous research on norms in college (Stephens, Fryberg, et al., 2012): Six items captured interdependent norms and six items captured independent norms.
 The six items designed to measure interdependent norms included items such as: "Bring honor to my family" and "Give back to my community."
-The six items designed to measure independent norms included items such as "Become an independent thinker" and "Learn more about my interests" (1 = Strongly disagree, 7 = Strongly agree; $\alpha{Interdependent} = .85; \alpha{Independent} = .94$).
+The six items designed to measure independent norms included items such as "Become an independent thinker" and "Learn more about my interests" (1 = strongly disagree, 7 = strongly agree; $\alpha{\text{Interdependent}} = .85$; $\alpha{\text{Independent}} = .94$).

 Covariates.
 We conducted analyses with and without key covariates.
 We included relevant demographic characteristics that could also affect employees' motives (i.e., age, gender, race/ethnicity, personal educational attainment, and number of promotions; e.g., North & Fiske, 2016; Schmader & Sedikides, 2018).
-Results are equivalent without covariates (see SOM).
+Results are equivalent without covariates (see the online supplemental materials).